 Although her later career was blighted by injury, eventually coming to an end in 1997, Gunnell’s achievements in ’92 and ’93 assured her place in the history books.
-No other woman has held Commonwealth, European, World and Olympic track titles concurrently and although her world record has been broken by American athlete Kim Batten, her Stuttgart time remains a British record.
+No other woman has held Commonwealth, European, World, and Olympic track titles concurrently and although her world record has since been broken.

 Sally became part of the BBC Sport team and was a regular fixture on Athletics programmes throughout the Noughties, until 2006, interviewing athletes on the finish line and bringing the trackside atmosphere in to millions of living rooms across the UK.
 She has appeared in numerous TV shows including A Question of Sport and Total Wipeout.
 She is a regular on the Breakfast News sofas and conducts hundreds of radio interviews each year.

-Today, Sally’s mission is to promote health and well-being for everybody in the UK.
+Today, Sally’s mission is to promote health and wellbeing for everybody in the UK.
 She is a passionate supporter of initiatives that encourage families to be more active.
-Her corporate work, helping companies to bring health and well-being in to the workplace, confirm her formidable reputation as an influencer at the highest levels of business.
+Her corporate work, helping companies to bring health and wellbeing in to the workplace, confirms her formidable reputation as an influencer at the highest levels of business.

-Sally’s well-being programmes are adapted to run alongside the company’s key messaging, such as leadership, coaching, sustaining excellence, goal setting, or mind and motivation.
-Sally educates businesses, both large and small how to communicate that corporate message and inspires and equips them with the ideas, evidence and materials to help them develop and communicate a health and wellbeing programme.
+Sally’s wellbeing programmes are adapted to run alongside the company’s key messaging, such as leadership, coaching, sustaining excellence, goal setting, or mind and motivation.
+Sally guides businesses, both large and small, how to communicate that corporate message and inspires and equips them with the ideas, evidence, and materials to help them develop and communicate a successful health and wellbeing programme.